 Cambodia Temples Siem Reap

-The temples are the top places to see in Siem Reap, but deciding which to visit can be a little overwhelming.
-Read our Siem Reap Temples Guide to help plan your Temples of Angkor Tour.
+Of course, the Temples of Angkor are the top places to see in Siem Reap, but deciding which to visit can be a little overwhelming.
+Read our Siem Reap Temples Guide to help plan your Angkor Temple Tour.

 There is an incredible number of places to stay in Siem Reap – from Siem Reap hotels to guesthouses to hostels.
 During our visit, we stayed at The Villa Siem Reap, which truly enhanced our time in the city.
 From the moment we walked in and were greeted by Mr. Phally to our morning breakfasts with our waitress, Peep, to our final farewell, we felt like honored guests.
 We were always addressed by name and with a smile.
 It was a bonus that the air con was like an ice box, the pool was a refreshing respite from the hot days and the food was delicious.
 And, the room was priced well within our budget.
 We wouldn’t stay anywhere else!

-- Siem Reap is a walkable city…but only if you have the right shoes!
+- Siem Reap is a walkable city…but only if you pack the right travel shoes!
 Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
+I (Sarah) have always packed these shoes by Columbia, Skechers and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.

 - To better understand the history of Siem Reap and the Angkor Wat temples, a guidebook is essential!